top of page

 Above: the final air cooled version of the Adler RS250, clearly the influence for the Yamaha's YD Racers.
 Below shows Noguchi's YD-B shortly after the Asama Races with a smaller YA fuel tank fitted, the similarities between frame, engine and wheels can be noted.

-Below: The Adler RS250 air cooled engine, the origin of the Yamaha racing two stroke twin that was to dominate 250cc racing for the next 40 years.
+Below: The Adler RS250 air cooled engine, the influencing seed of the Yamaha racing two stroke twin that was to dominate 250cc racing for the next 40 years.